evsamsonov/trengin/README.md

 | `PositionClosed` | Channel for receiving a closed position |

-## How to implement a trading strategy
+## How to implement Strategy

-Trading strategy interface.
+`Strategy` is defined by the following interface.

 ```go
 type Strategy interface {